-The Minnesota Educational Facilities Management Professionals Association (also known as MASMS) is a group of over 700 individuals in the area of facilities, grounds, health and safety operations for Minnesota K-12 and higher education.
+The Minnesota Educational Facilities Management Professionals Association (also known as MASMS) is a group of over 700 individuals working in facilities, grounds, health and safety operations for Minnesota K-12 and higher education.
 We are committed to promoting excellence in the operation and care of educational facilities.
 To meet our mission, MASMS has taken positions on the following legislative considerations:

-MASMS supports the legislative proposal contained in the 2019 House E-12 bill requiring schools to test for radon according to industry standards.
+MASMS supports legislation requiring schools to test for radon according to industry standards.
 Costs associated with radon testing can be covered through Health & Safety revenue already available to schools.
-Radon testing should not be a voluntary measure by school districts.

-MASMS supports the legislative proposal contained in the 2019 House E-12 omnibus bill related to unclaimed drugs or medications.
-This legislation makes it clear that school personnel are not allowed to transport unclaimed drugs or medications and that law enforcement is required to assist in these matters.
+MASMS supports legislation making it clear that school personnel are not allowed to transport unclaimed drugs or medications and that law enforcement is required to assist in these matters.